 Another delicious taste and smell, lemon grass and kaffir lime is commonly found in Asian cooking, and also in herbal balls.
 Ridiculously fragrant, these two citrus wonders are perfect for relieving stress and make you smell amazing.
-It is also said that breathing in the smell of lemon grass and kaffir limes can help your muscles to relax more, which means that the masseuse can get right in there (that’s what we want).
+Breathing in the smell of lemon grass and kaffir limes can help your muscles to relax more.
+So the masseuse can get right in there (that’s what we want).

 Lavender is wonderful, even the colour itself looks relaxing.
-When used in a herbal ball, this aromatic flower relaxes your body and mind simultaneously, and can send you off to Lala land if you’re not careful.
-Perfect for those who may be feeling a little anxious or stressed with life, Lavender aromas mixed with a gentle massage is just right for you.
-Also fantastic at helping you sleep better, any massage with lavender can help you recover from a nasty red-eye flight or a surprisingly big night out in Lan Kwai Fong can definitely aid your sleep.
+When used in a herbal ball, this aromatic flower relaxes your body and mind simultaneously.
+It can also send you off to Lala land if you’re not careful.
+Perfect for those who may be feeling a little anxious or stressed with life.
+Lavender aromas mixed with a gentle massage is just right for you.
+Any massage with lavender can help you recover from a nasty red-eye flight or a surprisingly big night out in Lan Kwai Fong can definitely aid your sleep.

 What you need to prepare:

 Like any good massage, use some foresight before heading in.
-Take a light bag and your loosest bra to make sure that the masseuses hard work isn’t completely undone by a heavy shoulder strap.
+Take a light bag and your loosest bra so that the masseuses hard work isn’t completely undone by a heavy shoulder strap.
 It may also be useful to consider wearing something floaty to match with your after-massage-floaty-feeling.

 Causeway Bay citizens, are you looking for a massage near you?
 Check out our favourites guide to massages near you